ideasonpurpose/basic-wordpress-vagrant/README.md

 * `table_prefix` maps directly to the WordPress Database Table prefix in `wp-config.php`

 ## Extras

-* Missing plugins will be installed if they can be found in the [WordPress Plugin Directory](https://wordpress.org/plugins/).
+* Missing WordPress plugins will be installed if they can be found in the [WordPress Plugin Directory](https://wordpress.org/plugins/).

 * All settings for [Debugging in WordPress](https://codex.wordpress.org/Debugging_in_WordPress) are enabled.

 * Save [`vagrant-hostmanager-nopasswd`][sudoers] to `/etc/sudoers.d/` for password-free, host-managed `vagrant up`.

 * File permissions are handled by managed hosts and may differ between projects.
 To ignore permissions for sites managed with Git, run this in your local repo: `git config core.filemode false`

 ## White Screen of Death?

 Log directly into `/wp-admin` and try to activate your theme again.

 ## Additional Notes